DavidKing4/2019S-Programmierpraktikum-Projekt/README.md

 # 2019S-Programmierpraktikum-Projekt
-University group project; creating a solver for the board game boggle.
+University group project; creating a solver for the board game boggle. a